October 10, 2017

 Course runs from 8 a.m. – 12 p.m.
 Registration includes tuition, course materials, parking and breakfast.

-Register (clicking this link will take you to NCRC's website to register)
+Clicking Register will take you to NCRC's website to register

 In Partnership with:

 There are times in which people need assistance in managing their differences and managers and supervisors are often tasked with that duty.
 This course gives managers both specific communication skills for conflict situations and processes to manage those conflicts.

 Through an innovative conflict management strategy, known as “The Exchange”, you will learn The Exchange process, based upon mediation theory and methodology is a fourstage process for resolving conflicts.
 Managers and Supervisors learn each stage of the process, one stage at a time.
 After observing a demonstration and learning the elements of the stage, the participants have an opportunity to practice that stage.
 Managers and supervisors become inspired by the strategic, thoughtful approach the Exchange gives them to structure the issues.
 Participants learn to successfully manage a threeway conversation that addresses each person’s interests and those of the organization.

 The second process that the participants learn is Constructive Feedback.
 One of the greatest challenges as a manager is when a technically skilled employee demonstrates a pattern of behavior that disrupts the work environment.
 This challenging employee often creates tension on the team, yet managers avoid addressing it with them.
 Our respectful, yet firm, process helps managers effectively manage these conversations.